Holocene-Reconstruction/Holocene-code/README.md

 #### Additional outputs

-    options              [options]    Values of options set in the config.yml file when running the reconstruction prior_gmt            [age,ens]    The global-mean of the prior for all ensemble members proxies_selected     [proxy]      The proxies which, in theory, were selected for assimilation according to 'percent_to_assimilate' proxies_assimilated  [age,proxy]  The proxies which were actually assimilated at each time step.
+    options              [options]    The values set in the config.yml file when running the reconstruction prior_gmt            [age,ens]    The global-mean of the prior for all ensemble members proxies_selected     [proxy]      The proxies which, in theory, were selected for assimilation according to 'percent_to_assimilate' proxies_assimilated  [age,proxy]  The proxies which were actually assimilated at each time step.
 This may differ from 'proxies_selected' in some cases.

 ### 5.2.
 Basic analysis

 Within your Holocene Reconstruction directory, the subdirectory 'analysis' contains a Python 3 script for making a simple analysis.

-Before running this script, open the script in a text editor and update the `recon_dir` and `recon_filename` variables to point to your reconstruction netCDF output.

 Feel free to use this script as a starting point for more in-depth analysis.

+Before running the script, open it in a text editor and update the `recon_dir` and `recon_filename` variables to point to the netCDF output you want to analyze.

+---

 Should something be added to this readme?
 Let me know at michael.erb@nau.edu.